iwashun22/crud-operator/README.md

 ```

 - ### `create`
-   Create new object by passing the required properties
+   Create new object by passing the required properties which is known as NEVER NULL value.
    (by default it will be `name` and `id`).

    > **NOTE**